meteor-useraccounts/core/README.md

 <a name="errors-text"/>
 #### Errors Text

-In case you wish to change the text for erros appearing inside the error box, you can call:
+In case you wish to change the text for errors appearing inside the error box, you can call:

 ```javascript
 AccountsTemplates.configure({